 1. At whatever interval FreeNAS re-checks SMART data, if the temperature is now below the threshold value, clear out the alert without any further user intervention.

 2. Require acknowledgement in the web GUI of this former critical alert, but once acknowledged, remove the alert.

 My preference would be 1--the red warning is to indicate that the server is currently in a critical state, and if the drives have been cooled, then the server is no longer in a critical state.
 The second option has the advantage of requiring that the user actively acknowledge the problem, but the disadvantage of requiring user intervention to resolve a non-issue.
 If the second option is chosen, it would be helpful if these alerts noted the date/time when they occurred.

-#9 Updated by William Grzybowski about 3 years ago
+#9 Updated by William Grzybowski over 3 years ago